Guide to AACSB-Accredited Online DBA Programs

 What role does AACSB play in ensuring up-to-date curriculum and industry relevance?

-AACSB’s focus is to ensure that business schools are offering value — both to students and to society as a whole.
+AACSB’s focus is to ensure that business schools are offering value to students and society as a whole.
+A key component of accreditation is showing that the curriculum integrates recent disciplinary developments and emerging business practices.
 “In today’s increasingly dynamic environment, business schools must respond to the business world’s changing needs by providing relevant knowledge and skills to the communities they serve,” the organization explains in its latest accreditation report.